HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_creating_ledgers.md

 - The response can also be constricted to a particular timeframe or a `last_seen_id`.
 It can also be paginated to shorten the response time.
 - All parameters are optional - you can simply fetch all the ledgers created using your API-Key in the given environment.
 - At the same time, all parameters can be used.
 To add a parameter simply use the `&` symbol.
+  - Use either the date-based parameters or the id-based parameters, not both.
+  - When using parameters, don't place the strings within quotes.
 - The response will be an array of ledger objects in the same format as if they had all been fetched individually.
 - The response will be in the same format no matter the number of parameters used.